-\subsection{Testing RNNs}
+\paragraph{Testing RNNs}

-Few works have been conducted on the development of coverage metrics for RNNs.
-DeepStellar \cite{du2019deepstellar} proposes to abstract an RNN into a Discrete-Time Markov Chain (DTMC).
+Few works contribute to the development of coverage metrics for RNNs.
+DeepStellar \cite{du2019deepstellar} firstly proposes to abstract an RNN model into a Discrete-Time Markov Chain (DTMC).
 The abstracted DTMC is an approximation, whose fidelity to the original RNN is unknown.
-Such an approximation may lead to unexpected consequences for testing, including the false positives and false negatives due to the misplacement of faulty corner cases in RNN and DTMC.
-Moreover, only cell states $c$ are considered in the abstracted DTMC and the test metrics.
-Other essential components of RNNs, including the gates $f,i,o$ and the output $h$, are not considered.
-As shown in our experiments, these components have their dedicated semantics and should be considered when an extensive testing is expected.
-They are also helpful in improving the interpretbility of testing.
-Moreover, RNN-Test \cite{guo2019rnn} considers a few test metrics to work with the structural components (output $h$, gate $f$, cell $c$) directly.
-Their test metrics can be seen as special cases of our boundary coverage.
-More importantly, they do not consider temporal relations, which we believe are the most essential characteristic of RNNs (as opposed to CNNs).
-While neither of \cite{du2019deepstellar,guo2019rnn} release their software tools for us to compare with, we believe that the differences identified above are significant enough to make a differentiation between ours and that of \cite{du2019deepstellar} and that ours have included most of \cite{guo2019rnn}.
+Such approximation can lead to unexpected consequences for testing, including the false positives and false negatives due to the misplacement of faulty corner cases in RNN and DTMC.
+Moreover, only cell states $c$ are utilised in the abstracted DTMC along with the development of test metrics.
+Other functional components of RNNs, including the gates $f,i,o$ and the hidden output $h$, are not considered.
+As demonstrated in experiments, these components have their dedicated meanings and ought to be considered when a more extensive testing is expected.
+They are also helpful to improve the interpretability of testing results.
+Moreover, RNN-Test \cite{guo2019rnn} develops some test metrics to work with the structural components (gate $f$, cell $c$, output $h$) directly.
+Their test metrics can be viewed as special cases of our boundary coverage.
+More importantly, they do not study the temporal relations, which we believe are the most fundamental characteristics of RNNs (as opposed to CNNs).
+We think that the differences mentioned above are significant enough to distinguish the work of ours from that in \cite{du2019deepstellar} and \cite{guo2019rnn}.

+\paragraph{Difference between Testing and Defect Detection} Recent paper \cite{yan2020correlations} on correlations between coverage criteria and model quality suggests that coverage guided testing complements gradient-based adversarial attack.
+They discover that adversarial samples found by FNN coverage guided testing can be further utilised to retrain more robust models.
+However, such models may not be robust to the gradient-based attack (e.g. PGD \cite{madry2017towards}).
+On the other hand, PGD based adversarial training may improve models' robustness to the adversarial attack but not attacks with guidance of coverage metrics.

-\subsection{Visualisation for LSTM}
+\paragraph{Visualisation for LSTM}